Marslevelsafety/Dechapon25/README.md

 Rust Parser and Lexer

-An optional Rust-backed parser and lexer can be installed with the rs extra:
+An optional Rust-backed parser and lexer is available through the rs extra:

 pip install sqlfluff[rs]

-On supported CPython 3.10+ platforms, this can install a prebuilt ABI3 wheel.
+On supported CPython 3.10+ platforms, this may install a prebuilt ABI3 wheel.

 If a compatible wheel is unavailable for your platform, the package may be built from source.